AadityaH/Demand_Forecasting_Application/README.md

 ![Model_Performance_Plot](https://user-images.githubusercontent.com/66874304/198237455-f8bcaddc-ab80-4154-b7fd-7c5c9012b3fa.jpg)

-Diagnostics : This is how ARIMA model is performing
+Diagnostics : This is how ARIMA model is performing.
+We can infer many a insights from this data - which we can further use for analysing the business.

 ![Diagnostics](https://user-images.githubusercontent.com/66874304/198245029-13a88325-90c8-45c4-b44d-63ca43b545ca.jpg)